urbit/azimuth/README.md

 Even with those changes, `TestConstitution.sol` can't run in its entirety without hitting the gas limit for some reason.
 Comment out the `Assert` calls of the tests you don't currently care about to ensure the others can run.

 (Yes, this is awful.
 A fix is being investigated.
 Rest assured that normal operation of the Constitution won't hit any gas limits on the live network.)

+It should also be noted that, using Truffle's deployment and testing tools, PlanetSale.sol's `launch()` function breaks.
+Deploying and testing manually works fine.
+Running in the Remix IDE works fine.